sriteja777/testng-browserstack/README.md

 ### Running your tests

-- To run a single test, run `gradle singleTest`
+- To run tests, run `gradle parallelTest`
 - To run local tests, run `gradle localTest`
-- To run parallel tests, run `gradle parallelTest`
 - To run the test suite, run `gradle suiteTest`

 Understand how many parallel sessions you need by using our [Parallel Test Calculator](https://www.browserstack.com/automate/parallel-calculator?ref=github)